Eurocode 3: Design of steel structures

-In the Eurocode series of European standards (EN) related to construction, Eurocode 3: Design of steel structures (abbreviated EN 1993 or, informally, EC 3) describes how to design of steel structures, using the limit state design philosophy.
+In the Eurocode series of European standards (EN) related to construction, Eurocode 3: Design of steel structures (abbreviated EN 1993 or, informally, EC 3) describes how to design steel structures, using the limit state design philosophy.

 It was approved by the European Committee for Standardization (CEN) on 16 April 2004.
 Eurocode 3 comprises 20 documents dealing with the different aspects of steel structure design: